nemonik/taiga-helm/README.md

 # taiga-helm

-A helm chart for Taiga.
+A helm chart for Taiga based off of the taiga-docker project found at [https://github.com/kaleidos-ventures/taiga-docker/](https://github.com/kaleidos-ventures/taiga-docker/).

 ## Requirements